Seigiard/newtab-ff-extension/README.md

 npm i

 npm run dev:firefox // Firefox
+// or
 npm run dev:waterfox // Waterfox
+// or
 npm run dev:floorp // Floorp

+// Open a new tab in the browser and agree to keep the changes.
 ```

 ## Deploy